developersteve/Schrodingers-Python-App/README.md

 ## Commands

-These work beyond the standard todo base functionality add, delete and update routes from the base app to give you **Special Schrodinger Powers**
+These work beyond the standard todo base functionality add, delete and update routes from the base app to give you **Special Schrodinger Observability Powers**

 ### cat